lacrioque/NWJS-Boilerplate/tests/README.md

 ## NWJS Boilerplate

-Small and Lightwight Boilerplate for NWJS Applications based on AngularJS nad Material Design through Angular Material.
+Small and lightwight Boilerplate for NWJS Applications based on AngularJS and Material Design through Angular Material.

-For more Iinformation regarding Angular Material and Angular refer to their excellent online documentation.
+For more Information regarding Angular Material and Angular refer to their excellent online documentation.

 ## Usage

 The gulpfile has tasks for rendering raw controllers and services into a dist folder.
-The default gulp just renders everything into the dist folder Also it has a liverelaod to test the srces in a browser.
+The default gulp just renders everything into the dist folder Also it has a liverelaod to test the sources in a browser.

 ## Commands